jgpws/mixin-styles-gb/readme.txt

 == Changelog ==

+= 1.1.3 April 16 2025 =
+More CSS adjustments for links in the Card style.

 = 1.1.2 April 10 2025 =
 Fixed Navigation design for WordPress 6.7, removing double borders on nav menus.
 Changed all buttons to use theme.json for background and hover colors.
 Adjusted Outline button style.